Confucius: Visual portraits

 In former times, it was customary to have a portrait in Confucius Temples; however, during the reign of Hongwu Emperor (Taizu) of the Ming dynasty, it was decided that the only proper portrait of Confucius should be in the temple in his home town, Qufu in Shandong.
 In other temples, Confucius is represented by a memorial tablet.
 In 2006, the China Confucius Foundation commissioned a standard portrait of Confucius based on the Tang dynasty portrait by Wu Daozi.

 The South Wall Frieze in the courtroom of the Supreme Court of the United States depicts Confucius as a teacher of harmony, learning, and virtue.

 Fictional portrayals

 There have been two film adaptations of Confucius' life: the 1940 film Confucius starring Tang Huaiqiu, and the 2010 film Confucius starring Chow Yun-fat.

+Confucius appears as a leader in Civilization VII, leading China.

 Memorials

-Soon after Confucius's death, Qufu, his home town, became a place of devotion and remembrance.
-The Han dynasty Records of the Grand Historian records that it had already become a place of pilgrimage for ministers.
-It is still a major destination for cultural tourism, and many people visit his grave and the surrounding temples.
-In Sinic cultures, there are many temples where representations of the Buddha, Laozi, and Confucius are found together.
-There are also many temples dedicated to him, which have been used for Confucian ceremonies.